JohnnyPillacela/pillacela-agency-next-starter/README.md

 ### 6. Deploy

 Push to GitHub and connect to [Vercel](https://vercel.com) — zero-config with Next.js App Router.
-Update `shared.url` to the production URL before launch.
+Update `shared.url` in [`content/shared.ts`](./content/shared.ts) to the production URL before launch.
+The sitemap and robots files use this value.

 ---